sumandas27/scratchOS-Blog/src/ch00-introduction.md

+> ❓ **Is there a source code reference for this blog?**
+>
+> The final source code at the end of every blog post can be found within the `bareos-blog-src/` directory within this blog's [GitHub Repository](https://github.com/sumandas27/BareOS-Blog) to be used as a reference as you read through the blog.

 # Introduction

 Let's make an operating system in Rust.
 An *operating system* is the layer of abstraction between a computer's hardware and software.